-It is with these factors in mind that the 2017 budget indicates some limited growth constantly staying mindful of cost constraints.
-Consistently looking for better value and lower costs for the dollars spent is a priority of all staff.
+It is with these factors in mind that the 2019 budget indicates some limited growth constantly staying mindful of cost constraints.
+A priority of all staff is seeking better value and lower costs for the tax dollars spent.

 CONTACTING THE TOWNSHIP'S FINANCIAL MANAGEMENT TEAM